netscaler/citrix-adc-aws-cloudformation/templates/ha_3_nic_mz/README.md

 <p>The following should be present</p>

 - VPC connected to Internet Gateway
-- 6 Subnetworks ( 3 each in every availability zone)
+- 6 Subnetworks (3 each in every availability zone)
 	- Primary VPX Subnets
 		- Management side Subnet
+		  > NOTE: The Management Subnet CIDR should be different from that of VPC.
 		- Client side Subnet
 		- Servers side Subnet
 	- Secondary VPX Subnets
 		- Management side Subnet
 		- Client side Subnet
 		- Servers side Subnet
+- 4 unallocated EIPs to attach to Management and Client interfaces of Primary and Secondary ADCs

 ## Network architecture